typicaalusername/TypicalsConvertingLibrary/README.md

 lib.Align(Part0, Part1, Position, Angle) - mostly no delay alignement | has velocity built in

 lib.Align2(Part0, Part1, Position, Angle) - same thing as Align1 but without velocity built in

+lib.RemoveMesh(instance) - removes the mesh of the instance | automatically finds the mesh without the name of it